hipe/tmx/autonomous_component_system/doc/issues/006-construction-composition-and-eventing.md

 operation.

-in the "hot" eventmodel, a component holds its "binding" (its "listeners" proc) *as* member data. we might call such a component a entity-controller or "hot entity". under this "hot" model, the custodian typically passes the component a "special" event handler at its construction time. then, when the component emits "signals",
+in the "hot" eventmodel, a component holds its "binding" (its "listeners" proc) *as* member data. this handler (proc) is an intrinsic, unchanging member of the entity that is present for its lifetime.

+we might call such a component a entity-controller or "hot entity". under this "hot" model, the custodian typically passes the component a "special" event handler at its construction time. then, when the component emits "signals",